 The authorship of the systematic review manuscript will comprise the Project Management Group, International Advisory Group, representatives from the included trials and patient representatives.
 Author names will be listed "for the EVERPET-IPD Working Group".
 We aim to present the findings at appropriate international meetings and publish the review, irrespective of the findings, in a peerreviewed journal.
 A manuscript will be drafted, circulated to the Working Group for comment prior to being submitted for publication.

 Project / research timetable

-The timetable for key activities of the project are as follows.
+The timetable for key activities of the project have been revised as follows.
+Proposed Timetable